 Classroom management is perhaps the single most essential thing a Teacher needs to be able to do.
 Without a classroom management strategy in place, it isn’t very easy to get anything done in the class.
 But what is classroom management anyways?
 It is about effectively focusing the student’s energy.
-To be able to model the behaviour that a Teacher wants a student or a group of students to exhibit.
+To be able to model the behavior that a Teacher wants a student or a group of students to exhibit.
 With that in mind, the following is arguably the best classroom management strategy.

 Classroom management and incentives